-- \ Faneuil Hall.
+Faneuil Hall.
 This building served as a meeting hall since 1742, and the marketplace is a supermagnet for Boston tourists.
-Plenty of outdoor shopping, food, souvenirs, etc. - North End.
-This is conveniently located within walking distance of Faneuil Hall (on Haymarket T Stop), and is a prime spot for Italian food (Giacomo's, and world-renowned Mike's Pastry2).0 For the comedy-inclined, Improv Asylum is great for a laugh.
+Plenty of outdoor shopping, food, souvenirs, etc.

+North End.
+This is conveniently located within walking distance of Faneuil Hall (on Haymarket T Stop), and is a prime spot for Italian food (Giacomo's, and world-renowned Mike's Pastry, and Modern Bakery).
+For the comedy-inclined, Improv Asylum is a great spot for a laugh.